 To begin, reading the laws and rules of the Alabama medical cannabis program will significantly increase your chances of success.
 Both in winning a license and becoming operational.

-So, you’ll want to read the:
+So, you’ll want to read the following:

-- Alabama Medical Cannabis Commission Bill (SB46); and
+- Alabama Medical Cannabis Commission Bill (SB46);

 Also, be aware of the following governing bodies: